CloudLabsAI-Azure/PowerApps-in-a-day/02_Microsoft_Dataverse.md

     gone through the steps to create a new environment using the Admin center.
 In this lab, you will create a database in this environment, if you haven’t already created one.
-2. **Sign-in to Power Apps:** Go to Power Apps and **sign in** with the same account you used to complete the first lab**.** Make sure you switch to the environment where you created the app.
+2. **Sign-in to Power Apps:** Go to Power Apps and **sign in** with the same account you used to complete the first lab.
+Make sure you switch to the environment where you created the app.

 ### Overview